Relational Operators in Java with Example

 System.out.println("x is less than y: " +(x < y));

-System.out.println("y is greater than equal x: " +(y >= x));
+System.out.println("y is greater than or equal to x: " +(y >= x));

-System.out.println("x is less than equal to y: " +(x <= y));
+System.out.println("x is less than or equal to y: " +(x <= y));

 System.out.println("x is equal to y: " +(x == y));

-System.out.println("(x+20 < y+10): " +(x+20 < y+10));
+System.out.println("(x+20 < y+10): " +(x + 20 < y + 10));

 }